WalletHub, Financial Company

 @WalletHub

-Uninsured motorist (UM) coverage is still a good investment even if it’s not mandatory in your state.
-The price of UM varies based on each driver’s risk factors, but it averages around $50-$75 annually.
-Given that an estimated 1 in 8 drivers in the U.S. is uninsured, this coverage is an inexpensive way to protect yourself financially.
+Uninsured motorist (UM) coverage is a smart investment even if your state doesn't require it.
+Around 1 in 8 drivers in the U.S. don't have insurance, and getting this coverage is an inexpensive way to protect yourself financially, costing just $50 to $75 per year on average.

 Uninsured motorist insurance is divided into two categories, bodily injury and property damage.
 Both kinds of UM insurance are designed to replace the liability coverage that an at-fault driver should have purchased.
 Covered drivers can file a claim with their own policy if they are in a crash caused by someone without liability insurance.
 Depending on the state and the policy, drivers might also purchase underinsured motorist (UIM) coverage, which can be used when the at-fault driver’s liability insurance is insufficient.